Walking Meditation: The Ayurvedic Moving Practice

 Why Walk Meditatively?

-Walking meditation bridges the gap between stillness and movement, offering the meditative benefits of focused awareness with the physical benefits of gentle exercise.
+Walking meditation bridges stillness and movement.
+You get the meditative benefits of focused awareness with the physical benefits of gentle exercise.
 In Ayurveda, shatapavali (walking after meals) is already a prescribed practice.
-Extending this into a full meditative walk deepens both the physical and mental benefits.
+Extend this into a full meditative walk and you deepen both the physical and mental benefits.

 The Basic Practice